upcs/cs341-project-ss2020-swift/README.md

 On Safari, the Statistic Selection container does not utilize all vertical room possible.

-Default mobile view does not show bottom bar with legend and theme selector.
+Default mobile view does not show bottom bar with legend and theme selector due to the browser's tab and navigation bar.

 ## Significant Client-Side Bug Fixes